A recent guest editorial in the Battle Creek Inquirer, Battle Creek, Michigan, offers some interesting thoughts about small town assets:

 The leaders were concerned about their village’s future, so they invited a wise woman to come from a distance to advise them.
 When she came, she took a seat in the town square, opened her book of wisdom and began to leaf through the pages.
 As the villagers gathered and their leaders took seats nearby, the wise woman asked, “Do you know what I’m going to tell you?”
 The village leaders were somewhat surprised and said, “Well no, that’s why we brought you here.”
 The wise woman replied, “You will only learn what you already know.
 And if you don’t know what I’m going to tell you, I can’t help you,” and she left.

 Although confused, the village leaders continued to try to make sense of their community’s future.
-But, can-small-towns-succeed-imagethey somehow were certain this wise woman had wisdom important to them, so they invited her again.
+But, they somehow were certain this wise woman had wisdom important to them, so they invited her again.
 She came, and in the gathering asked the same question, “Do you know what I’m going to tell you?”
 Based on her first visit, getting the woman to share her wisdom seemed simple enough, and it was arranged for all present to shout, “Yes!”
 The wise woman paused and then said, “Well, if you already know, then I have nothing more to tell you,” and she left.

 Frustrated, the leaders nevertheless continued to plan for the village’s future, but made little progress.
 They agreed this wise woman certainly knew something.
 They just needed to find the key to having her share her wisdom.
 She was invited again and a great festival was planned to entice her to come.
 She came, and, as expected, asked the villagers, “Do you know what I’m going to tell you?”
 The village leaders were really prepared this time.
 In unison, half the villagers shouted “Yes!” and half shouted “No!”
 There was a wry and knowing smile on the old woman’s face then a long pause before she rose.
 The crowd hushed in anticipation, and then she spoke.
 “Will those who know tell those who don’t know.
 My work is done here.”
 Then she left, never to return again.